-In order to achieve an efficient liquid metal flow understanding in a magnetic field, magnetohydrodynamic equations considering Lorentz force effect based on the Navier-Stokes equations as well as Maxwell equations are presented.
-The aspect ratio of the jet height is measured as a function of the magnetic field strength and approximated using the magnetic pressure.
+In order to achieve an understanding of liquid metal flow in a magnetic field, magnetohydrodynamic equations considering Lorentz force effect based on the Navier-Stokes equations as well as Maxwell equations are presented.
+The jet height is measured as a function of the magnetic field strength.
 The suppression of vorticity by the perpendicular magnetic field is introduced and the Stuart number gives the magnetic field effect.